robkinyon/ruby-dsl-maker/README.md

 ### Single-level DSLs

-Docile has a DSL that builds pizza.
+In its documentation, [Docile](https://github.com/ms-ati/docile) has a DSL that builds pizza.
 An example would look like:

 ```ruby
 @sauce_level = :extra